uchicago-cs/student-resource-guide/environment/vscode-ssh.rst

 **Initial setup**

-You only need to follow the steps in this section once (or more accurately, once per computer).
+You only need to follow the steps in this section once (or more accurately, once per computer that you will use to connect remotely).
 If you've already done this part, you can continue to "Connecting".

-In the lower-left corner of VS Code, there should be a rectangle with an icon that looks like *><*, but skewed.
-In the example images, it is green, but depending on the color scheme you select for VS Code, it may be purple, or a different color.
-If you do not see this icon, check that you have completed *all* the installation steps above.
+In the lower-left corner of VSCode, there should be a green rectangle with an icon that looks like *><*, but skewed (if you do not see this, check that you have completed *all* the installation steps above).
 Click on this icon.

 .. figure:: code-img/connect-1.png

-In the menu that appears, click *Remote-SSH: Connect to Host...* (Note: this may appear just as "Connect to Host...")
+In the menu that appears, click *Remote-SSH: Connect to Host...*.

 .. figure:: code-img/connect-2.png